pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 : Whether to update the ntp package automatically or not; `false` by default

 enable
-: Automatically start ntp deamon on boot; `true` by default
+: Whether to start the ntp daemon on boot; `true` by default

 template
 : The name of the template to use to configure the ntp service.
-This is `undef` by default, and it's configured within the `init.pp` manifest.
+This is `undef` by default, and it's configured within the `init.pp` manifest with some conditional logic.

 ### Making Decisions and Expressing Them in Hiera

 Now that we know the parameters the `ntp` class expects, we can start making decisions about the nodes on our system, then expressing those decisions as Hiera data.
-Let's start with bugs and daffy: The two nodes in our organization that we allow to talk to the outside world for purposes of timekeeping.
+Let's start with kermit and grover: The two nodes in our organization that we allow to talk to the outside world for purposes of timekeeping.

 #### `kermit.acme.com.json`